 |Courtesy of www.Piet-Mondrian.org|

 In 1908 Mondrian became deeply involved in the latest developments in art, and in the course of the next 10 years or so he developed with astonishing rapidity through a succession of styles.
-He began to use pure, glowing colors and expressive brushwork under the influence of pointillism and Fauvism in pictures which are almost like those of Van Gogh in their vivid colors and intensity of expression.
+He began to use pure, glowing colors and expressive brushwork under the influence of pointillism and Fauvism in pictures which are almost like works of Van Gogh in their vivid colors and intensity of expression.

 In Farm Near Duivendrecht, strong lines dominate this scene of a farmhouse at twilight.
 The dwindling light at the end of the day creates a halo of vibrant orange around the interlocking web of barren trees, highlighting the linear patterns created by their branches.
 Piet Mondrian often visited this farm near Duivendrecht, a small village near Amsterdam, and made many paintings of the building and surrounding trees.
 This scene captures his attentiveness to the nuances of light, shadow, and reflection.
 The painting simultaneously hints at the artist's growing interest in the flattening of forms and the linear structures of his later fully abstract paintings.